OPEN-NEXT/wp2.2_dev/README.md

 ### Enhanced project health indicators

 After month 18, we hope to gather feedback from the OPENNEXT SMEs producing open source hardware on which indicators they believe would aid their development process.
 Certain indicators may require development of methods to acquire deeper insights from repository metadata.
 For example, by studying the evolution of a large number of open source hardware repositories, we might see typical structures that reflect different stages of development.
 This could be used to derive a "project stage" indicator showing if a project is in the ideation, prototyping, or production stages.
+This collaboration with SMEs may include workshops to get direct feedback leading to iterative design/feedback loops to test different indicators.
+We could also use asynchronous methods such as feedback surveys where OPENNEXT SMEs and outside projects can describe which factors they consider useful when tracking the health of their development efforts.

+There is also work by Rafaella Antoniou of the OPENNEXT project to define typical open source project "archtypes" with indicators related to each one.
+For example, if file changes in a project's version control history are primarily contributed by one user, it may be a strong indicator that the project belongs to the "centralised development" archtype.
+The dashboard could incorporate these indicators and show which archtype a project likely belongs to.

 Additionally, the maturity model under development by OPENNEXT work package 2 will also be useful in creating indicators reflecting different stages in the model.
 More study is needed to ascertain whether repository metadata is sufficient for deriving those indicators.

-Alternatively, by parsing the types of files in a repository, we may infer the skills needed to contribute to a project.
+By parsing the types of files in a repository, we may infer the skills needed to contribute to a project.
 For example, the presence of [STL](https://en.wikipedia.org/wiki/STL_(file_format)) files in a repository might imply the use of 3D printing skills.

+Parsing files will also enable assessing indicators of design re-usability.
+For example, the presence of a bill of materials (BOM) or an [Open Know-How Manifest file](https://app.standardsrepo.com/MakerNetAlliance/OpenKnowHow/src/branch/master/1) would allow a newcomer to quickly understand the parts needed to reproduce a piece of hardware.

 There could also be indicators that require self-reporting.
 While existing files may represent the skills used to take a repository to its current state, a project could flag other skills needed for further development.
 By displaying such a "skills needed" indicator in the dashboard, prospective contributors can better understand which projects need their help and decide which one(s) to join.